NixOS/rfcs/rfcs/0127-issues-warnings.md

 - `deprecated`: The package has been abandoned upstream or has end of life dependencies.
 - `maintainerless`: `meta.maintainers` is empty
 - `insecure`: The package has some security vulnerabilities
+- `broken`: The package is marked as broken
+- `unsupported`: The package is not expected to build on this platform

 Not all values make sense as issues (i.e. within `meta.issues`): Some warnings may be automatically generated from other `meta` attributes (for example `maintainerless`).
 New kinds may be added in the future.